Driving to pick up my puppy

 Choose a Carrier

-To figure out the right carrier size for your puppy, here is a little formula: take your puppy’s projected full-grown weight from the puppy announcement and divide that number by 4.
+To figure out the right carrier size for your puppy, here is a little formula that should be helpful: take your puppy’s projected full-grown weight from the puppy announcement and divide that number by 4.
 That is an approximate weight of your puppy at 8 weeks of age.

-For example, if your puppy’s projected weight is 8-20 pounds fully grown, take 8 and divide it by 4 = 2 pounds.
-You can approximate that your puppy is in the 2-4 pounds weight range.
+For example, if your puppy’s projected weight is 8-20 pounds fully grown, take 14 (the mean value/the central number between 8 and 20) and divide it by 4 = 3.5 pounds.
+You can approximate that your puppy is in the 3-4 pounds weight range.

 Items for Traveling